INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 By default, BlackLab Server will not allow whole documents to be retrieved using `/docs/PID/contents`.
 This is to prevent accidentally distributing unlicensed copyrighted material.

-You can allow retrieving whole documents by enabling the `contentViewable` setting in the index format configuration file, or directly in the `indexmetadata.yaml` file in the index directory.
+You can allow retrieving whole documents by enabling the `corpusConfig.contentViewable` setting in the index format configuration file, or directly in the `indexmetadata.yaml` file in the index directory.
 Also see the next section.

 This setting can also be changed for individual documents by setting a metadat field with the name `contentViewable` to `true` or `false`.